 What does healing and reconnection look like for us as Filipinos in the diaspora?

-In the last chapter of our series, I’m joined by Pinay Collection Founder, Jovie Galit.
+I’m joined by Pinay Collection Founder, Jovie Galit.
 Jovie speaks about her migration journey from the Philippines to Canada, how she found reconnection through community, and how Pinays can reclaim our heritage through our words.

 About Jovie Galit